Start with dish soap

 DIY a drain snake using a wire hanger

 A more severe blockage could require manually moving the item.
 To do this, unravel a wire coat hanger until it's straight.
 Push one end of the wire into the clogged area.
 Prod the debris until it becomes free and flows down the drain.
-(Related: Here are more genius uses for your extra coat hangers.)

 Try this mixture

 As an alternative to using dish soap, try this all-natural solution: Pour 1 cup baking soda and 2 cups vinegar into the toilet.
 Allow it fizz for a half hour.
 If clog doesn't dissipate, try the hot water trick.
+And try not to be too grossed out—here are nine everyday items dirtier than a toilet seat.

 Use a plastic bottle to create water pressure